In Home Care

 Daily Log – Will the caregiver maintain a daily log of activities This log serves as an ongoing diary for family members and other caregivers that may come into the home.

 Transportation – Although it is important to remember that caregiving is not a transportation service, there will be times when transportation may be needed for such things as a ride to the dentist, to church, or to a hair salon.
-Is this service available
+Inquire if this service available.

 Medicare/Long-Term Care Insurance – If there is a long-term care policy, check with your insurance company about the services that will be covered.
 In many situations Long-Term Care Insurance will cover this option.
 Medicare often may not cover non-medical situations.
 The person you interview may have some valuable information which can be of help, as you determine the coverage.